TheRandomDog/godot-panda3d-importer/README.md

 |.egg.pz|🟢 Yes
 |Basic Geometry|🟡 Only \<Polygon\> entries are currently supported.
 Vertex coordinates only take three dimensions.
 |Parametric (NURBS)|🔴 No
-|Normals|🟡 Yes, but does not follow Egg file spec *(will take vertex normal entry regardless of if all verticies have normal entries or not)*.
+|Normals|🟡 Yes, but does not follow Egg file spec *(will take vertex normal entry regardless of if all verticies have normal entries or not.)*
 |Coloring|🟢 Supports polygon and vertex coloring.
 |UV Coordinates|🟡 Does not support 3D textures, multitextures, or tangent and binormal values.
 Currently, only the last UV child entry for a parent is respected.
 |Textures|🟡 Can read and import JPEG, PNG, and SGI (RGB) files as texture dependencies for a .egg resource.
-If a texture has a separate alpha file, the resulting import will be a pre-baked combination of the two files.
-Only 2D RGB and RGBA texture formats are supported.
+If a texture has a separate alpha file, the resulting import will be a pre-baked combination of the two files.<br><br>Only 2D RGB and RGBA texture formats are supported.
 Texture filters, wrap modes, mipmaps, and border colors are **not** supported.
 |Multitextures / TextureStages|🔴 No
 |Materials|🔴 No
 |Morphs|🔴 No